sergiobarriel/emoji-api/README.md

 foods-1    | 🍜 running on port 80
 ```

-The you can make requests across all APIs by using `jump` endpoint and DNS names for each container:
+Then you can make requests across all APIs by using `jump` endpoint and DNS names for each container:

 ```shell
 $ curl localhost:5000/jump?url=http://foods/jump?url=http://sports